Colorado Road Safety (Stats, Facts, and Tips)

 Seat Belt Usage

-Statewide results show that from 2020 to 2021, seat belt usage increased for cars, trucks, and commercial vehicles and decreased for vans and SUVs.
-An increased focus on seat belt safety led to an overall 7.3% increase in seat belt usage from 2012 to 2021.
+Statewide results show that seat belt usage increased for all vehicle categories in 2023.
+An increased focus on seat belt safety led to an overall 6.2% increase in seat belt usage since 2014.

 What role do seat belts play in protecting drivers and passengers?
-According to the National Highway Traffic Safety Administration, seat belts saved an estimated 14,955 lives nationwide and could have saved an additional 2,549 people if they had buckled up in 2017 alone.
+According to the National Highway Traffic Safety Administration, the national seat belt use rate was at 91.9% in 2023.
+It also reports that seat belts saved an estimated 14,955 lives nationwide and could have saved an additional 2,549 people if they had buckled up in 2017 alone.

 Using a seat belt can reduce your risk of: